 - Environmental problems have evolved from those that are primarily local and caused by major polluters, to those that are more diffuse and have numerous sources.
 This has led to a corresponding expansion in the number and scope of environmental regulations, and in those to whom they apply.
 A primary focus on punishment and prosecution was manageable, when environmental "offenders" were a relatively small group with bad intentions.
 However, the amount of punishing to be done soars, and the perceived social benefit plunges, when "offenders" are ubiquitous.3 - In sharp contrast to twenty years ago, environmental standards are now accepted as normative by most regulated communities.
 Many "offenders" already believe that environmental protection is important; most will comply if they know what is required of them.
 Therefore, prosecution and punishment may not be required to induce appropriate attitudes or behavior.
-In contrast, much can be lost by punishing the well-intentioned. - The growing recognition of the limits of "command-control" in producing desired results.
+In contrast, much can be lost by punishing the well-intentioned. - There is growing recognition of the limits of "command-control" in producing desired results.
 Governments have limited resources, limited control over other economic factors, and imperfect knowledge about their behavior.
-Instead of being a powerful and omniscient "father," government is merely one (limited) set of forces among many.4 - The earlier emphasis on end-of-pipe control has shifted to an emphasis on pollution prevention.
+Instead of being a powerful and omniscient "father", government is merely one (limited) set of forces among many.4 - The earlier emphasis on end-of-pipe control has shifted to an emphasis on pollution prevention.
 Pollution prevention is flexible, proactive, and closely integrated with ongoing business management.
 An essential part of pollution prevention is the internalization of responsibility for environmental outcomes.
-An emphasis on voluntary measures can enhance this internalization of responsibility; emphasis on compliance with specific government-prescribed methods of pollution control can undermine it.
+An emphasis on voluntary measures can enhance this internalization of responsibility; emphasis on compliance with specific government-prescribed methods of pollution control can undermine it. - Initiatives to promote voluntary activities may be able to harness powerful economic forces favoring improved environmental performance.
+These forces include the trade, market and public relations advantages of a good environmental reputation, particularly environmental leadership, and the financial benefits of effective pollution prevention.